14 to 16-year-olds

-A copy of the 2022/23 and 2023/24 Academic Calendar is available to download in the documents section of this page.
+A copy of the 2023/24 Academic Calendar is available to download in the documents section of this page.
 This outlines when training days and half term holidays take place as well as other key dates such as Parent Review Days and planned GCSE Exam weeks.

 It has been proven that positive attendance to College increases your child’s chances of making good progress on their programme and successfully achieving qualifications at the end, however, we accept that there are occasions where your child may not be able to attend due to illness, if your child is unable to attend College for any reason it is important you notify us at the earliest opportunity (should preferably be done prior to the start of their first lesson).
 Attendance can be text through on the number above or via email to the address above.